If you’re needing help with solving common tomato growing problems this summer then look no further.

 These green or brown shield-shaped insects suck juices from fruits, leaving white “cloudy spots” beneath the skin.
 The fruit is safe to eat fresh or to can.
 If control is desired, cyfluthrin can be applied to the fruit.

 One aspect I am adamant about in gardening is soil health.
-It is vital to have healthy soil for any garden to thrive.
+Soil Quality is vital for the production of tomato plants.
+It’s super important to have healthy soil for any garden to thrive.
 Tomatoes in particular are easy to stress, so making sure you plant in the right soil at the right time is imperative to their survival.

 Leaf curl